WinstonWantsAUserName/supermemo_anti_merge/README.md

 }
 ```

 On why SuperMemo merges HTML text, see [how registry works in SuperMemo](https://supermemopedia.com/wiki/Registry).
+But, simply put, SuperMemo has the same registry entry for texts, as long as the texts are identical.
+And the one registry entry has the one HTML file.
+So they merge.